SDGGiesbrecht/Workspace/README.md

 ### Summary

-1. `Refresh Workspace` before working.
+1. `Refresh` before working.
-2. `Validate Changes` when it looks complete.
+2. `Validate` when it looks complete.

 *Wow!
 That was so much easier than doing it all manually!*

 ## Set‐Up

-For the following set‐up commands to work, the device needs to have run `Refresh Workspace` at least once already.
+For the following set‐up commands to work, the device needs to have run `Refresh` at least once already.

-This script can be used to trigger `Refresh Workspace`:
+This script can be used to trigger `Refresh`:
 ```shell
 git clone https://github.com/SDGGiesbrecht/Workspace
 Workspace/Refresh\ \Workspace\ \(macOS\).command